DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (i) A peer review committee dealing with optometry are earned for participating on a

 quality of patient care as it relates to the committee.
-A maximum of 6 continuing
+A maximum of 6 hours of

 practice of optometry.